gnodi/danf/resource/private/doc/documentation/core/events.md

 * `process`: status which will process the sequences (possible values are `done`, `fail` or `always` with default to `done`).
 * `settings`: specific [jquery ajax settings](http://api.jquery.com/jquery.ajax/) (some will be overridden like `url`, `method`, ...).

 > In this example, you have three possible rendering formats (text, JSON and HTML).
 > `%view.path%` is a parameter containing the path of your current module (`resource/private/view` by default).
 > [Jade](http://jade-lang.com/) is the default template engine, but you can use another one [like explained in Express](http://expressjs.com/guide/using-template-engines.html).

+The input stream for a request event on the server side are the `req.query` and `req.params` of [Express](http://expressjs.com/).
+The input stream for a request event on the client side is the response ajax data of [JQuery](http://api.jquery.com/jquery.ajax/).

 The event context is of the form: